 When was the last time someone listened to you in this way?
 Or you listened to someone else in this way?
 All too often we listen in just the opposite way—jumping in with a comment like “Let me tell you about the time that happened to me!” or “I know just how you feel!”
 Well-meant, perhaps, but still having the effect of shutting the speaker down, of deflecting their story.

-And—when was the last time you listened—to yourself in this way?
-Don’t our inner dialogs all-too-often go something like this: “I’m always so late/lazy/slow/messy; why can’t I be more (fill in the blank)?”
-Don’t we all too often judge, correct, debate with or advise ourselves when what we really—truly—need is to just open ourselves to what is on our hearts?
+And—when was the last time you listened to yourself in this way?
+Our inner dialogues so often are judgmental, dismissive, or argumentative, when what we really—truly—need is to simply open ourselves to hearing what is on our hearts ...

 What would happen if you gave it a try?
 Why not—tonight?